Staff college

-Staff colleges (also command and staff colleges and War colleges) train military officers in the administrative, military staff and policy aspects of their profession.
+Staff college (also command and staff college and War college) trains military officers in the administrative, military staff and policy aspects of their profession.
 It is usual for such training to occur at several levels in a career.
 For example, an officer may be sent to various staff courses: as a captain they may be sent to a single service command and staff school to prepare for company command and equivalent staff posts; as a major to a single or joint service college to prepare for battalion command and equivalent staff posts; and as a colonel or brigadier to a higher staff college to prepare for brigade and division command and equivalent postings.

 The success of staff colleges spawned, in the mid-twentieth century, a civilian imitation in what are called administrative staff colleges.
 These institutions apply some of the principles of the education of the military colleges to the executive development of managers from both the public and private sectors of the economy.
 The first and best-known administrative staff college was established in Britain at Greenlands near Henley, Oxfordshire and is now renamed Henley Management College.